 In 1924 Ensign Edwin Young (1895-?) heard Spencer’s story and published a song that draws a spiritual lesson from the incident.
 (Ensign was not a title of rank, but was Young’s first name.)
 Young served as Dean of the School of Music at Hardin-Simmons University, in Texas 1934-1956.
-I have been unable to find the dates of his birth and death.
 His song raises the penetrating question, Have I Done My Best for Jesus?

 I wonder, have I done my best for Jesus,